hanokhaloni/PatternAndPractices/Project template/LISCENCE.md

 Copyright © 1995-2020 NGSOFT_ Corporation All rights reserved

-For more information contact us at TODO: Add contact here
+For more information contact us at TODO: Add contact here.